jonthorell/encyclopedia-galactica/README.md

     }

     might look odd.
 Why not just use a class instead?
 At first I used the id-idea to see that I got the style to apply exactly where I wanted it to.
 Then I thought: why not keep it like that in case I want to style the different parts differently?
 I ended up not doing that, but the flexibility is there should I want to change it.
 9. The theming for the hamburger-menu looked wrong when page has more info than the test-page.
 Removed the background-image to rectify.
+The test-page is still a part of the project for testing-purposes but is not linked anywhere.
 10. The title-text flows out of the title-bar at lower resolutions.
 Fixed by some media-queries and altering the font-size of h1.
 Might be a better way of doing it, but probably involves some javascripting.
 11. When resizing the browser-window, images can end up partially covered by the side-bar.
 An additional div fixed that problem.